surfer190/fixes/docs/datascience/machine-learning-in-financial-markets.md

 Weather, gasoline consumption are not reflexive.

-The point is to exeed the accuracy of traditional models.
+The point is to exceed the accuracy of traditional models.

 ## What are you trying to predict?

-Time horizone: 1 hour, 1 week, 1 months, 1 year
+Time horizon: 1 hour, 1 week, 1 months, 1 year

 Predict just sign or magnitude?